Lee Everett: Appearances

 When Lee awakens, he is out of strength and barely able to keep conscious, but finds Clementine has dragged him to safety.
-With his time short, Lee helps Clementine secure keys and a gun to escape the city, and tells her to find Omid and Christa.
-The player can choose to have Lee instruct Clementine to either shoot him to prevent his reanimation or do nothing and leave him to become a walker (a choice left to the player).
+With his time short, Lee helps Clementine secure keys and a gun to escape the city.
+Depending on the player's choice, Lee either tells Clementine to shoot him and prevent his reanimation or leave him to become a walker.
+Throughout the five episodes, the player makes choices as Lee that affect his relationship with others and characters' survival; the first episode has him choose who to save between characters Doug and Carley, while the third episode has Lee deciding whether to keep Lilly in the group after she kills someone over her belief that they were helping the bandits steal from them.